Tampico Affair: Background

-In the midst of the Mexican Revolution, General Victoriano Huerta, who became President of Mexico following a coup in which the U.S. Ambassador to Mexico colluded, to oust the democratically-elected president, Francisco I. Madero.
+In the midst of the Mexican Revolution, General Victoriano Huerta became President of Mexico following a coup to oust the democratically-elected president, Francisco I. Madero.
 Opposition to Huerta grew from the forces of peasant leader Emiliano Zapata in the state of Morelos and the rapid advance of the Northern opposition Constitutionalists under the leadership of Governor of Coahuila Venustiano Carranza.
 By March 26, 1914, Carranza's forces were 10 mi from the prosperous coastal oil town of Tampico, Tamaulipas.
-There was a large settlement of American citizens there due to the immense investment by U.S. firms in the local oil industry.
-Several U.S. Navy warships commanded by Rear Admiral Henry T. Mayo were deployed off the coast for the stated purpose of protecting American citizens and property.
+There was a large settlement of US citizens there due to the immense investment by US firms in the local oil industry.
+Several US Navy warships commanded by Rear Admiral Henry T. Mayo were deployed off the coast for the stated purpose of protecting US citizens and property.

 By the spring of 1914, relations between the US and Mexico were strained.
 US President Woodrow Wilson refused to recognize the presidency of Mexican General Victoriano Huerta, who came to power by a coup d'état, with rebel General Félix Díaz, a nephew of ex-President Porfirio Díaz, had signed the Embassy Pact with the approval of US Ambassador Henry Lane Wilson, who had since been removed by the president.

 During his State of the Union address on 2 Dec.
 1913, Wilson stated, "There can be no certain prospect of peace in America until General Huerta has surrendered his usurped authority."
 In early 1914, Wilson lifted the arms embargo, which allowed the Constitutionalists to buy arms.
 With these moves, Wilson was moving closer to intervention.

-Mayo's Fifth Division of the Atlantic Fleet, was in Tampico to protect American lives and interest.
-Ships at his disposal included the battleships Connecticut and Minnesota and the cruisers Chester and Des Moines.
-American interests included the Standard Oil refinery at Arbol Grande, other petroleum properties at Doña Cecilia, and associated American families and homes nearby.
+Mayo's Fifth Division of the Atlantic Fleet was in Tampico to protect American lives and interest.
+Ships at his disposal included the battleships Connecticut and Minnesota and cruisers Chester and Des Moines.
+US interests included the Standard Oil refinery at Arbol Grande, other petroleum properties at Doña Cecilia, and associated American families and homes nearby.
 Although Tampico was besieged by Constitutionalist forces, relations between the US forces and Huerta's federal garrison remained amicable.
 Mayo's flagship, the gunboat Dolphin, honored a request of the Mexican government and fired a 21-gun salute to the Mexican flag three times on 2 April.
 This was in commemoration of the capture of Puebla from the French in 1867 by General Porfirio Díaz.
-Additionally, sailors from the American gun boat and 2 cruisers, anchored off Tampico in the Pánuco River, went ashore each day to play baseball.
+Additionally, sailors from the US gunboat and two cruisers, anchored off Tampico in the Pánuco River, went ashore each day to play baseball.